HCL-TECH-SOFTWARE/voltscript-collections/docs/howto/interrogate.md

 If you wish to know at which index an element is within the collection, the `getIndex()` method can be used.
 This will use the Comparator to check the value being passed against the elements in the collection.
 It will return a variant that is either the index or NULL.
 As a result, you will need to use `IsNull()` for safety.

 There is no provided function to get the position in the map for a value.
 If you have the key, the keyset is a Collection, so you can call its `getIndex()` method.
 Otherwise, you would need to iterate the map.

+## Getting by index

+You can get an element by position in the Collection by using `getNthElementRaw()`:

+- To get the first element, use `getNthElementRaw(0)`.
+- To get an element at 5th position, use `getNthElementRaw(4)` - remember the index starts at zero!
+- To get the last element, use `getNthElementRaw(-1)`.
+- Negative numbers can be used to count back from the end, so to get the penultimate entry, use `getNthElementRaw(-2)`.

+The same process of positive or negative numbers can be used to get keys or values in a map using `getNthKeyRaw()` or `getNthValueRaw()`.